anet-be/lua-yottadb/README.md

 ## Technical details

-Version history is documented in [changes.md](docs/changes.md).
+Version history and current version number is documented at the top of [yottadb.h](yottadb.h).

 ### Reference docs

 The [API reference documentation](https://htmlpreview.github.io/?https://github.com/anet-be/lua-yottadb/blob/master/docs/yottadb.html), is generated from source file comments.
-To update them, run `make docs` and commit changes to the resulting file `docs/yottadb.html`.
+To update them, run `make docs` and commit changes to the resulting files `docs/*.html`.
 Prerequisite: `luarocks install ldoc`.
+There is also [documentation for the underlying C functions](https://htmlpreview.github.io/?https://github.com/anet-be/lua-yottadb/blob/master/docs/yottadb_c.html), but keep in mind that the C interface is not part of the public API and may change.

 ### Thread Safety